ashleynilo/fprime-tutorial-hello-world/docs/hello-world.md

 @ A count of the number of greetings issued telemetry GreetingCount: U32
 ```

-!!! note
+> [!NOTE]
-    You should ensure to replace any existing command, event, and channel definitions with those supplied above but leave the 'Standard AC Ports' section untouched.
+> You should ensure to replace any existing command, event, and channel definitions with those supplied above but leave the 'Standard AC Ports' section untouched.

 With this step completed you can generate a basic implementation with the following command: